Learn about Western Australia's pioneering history in Fremantle.

 Explore Fremantle's history

 You can experience much of timeless Fremantle on board an historic Fremantle Tram Tour which fills you in on the secrets of old-time Fremantle or jump on board a guided Fremantle Urban Walking Adventure with Two Feet and a Heartbeat - a non-traditional route through this amazing city, exploring its many heritage buildings and streets.
-Or follow one of the self guided walking trails below - you can view the interactive trail maps here.

 Plan your trip to Fremantle